Axel84727/NullPoint/README.md

 ## Project Status

-ORIGIN is in early development.
+NullPoint is in early development.
 Many design decisions are still open and will evolve as the project progresses.

 ---